-When specified on the command line the databaseConnectionURL should not be enclosed in single quotations, however, if the database path contains special characters (e.g. a space) it must be enclosed in double quotes.
+When specified on the command line, the databaseConnectionURL should not be enclosed in single quotes.
+However, if the database path contains special characters (such as a space), it must be enclosed in double quotes.

 This example connects to the existing database sample and creates, then connects to, the database anotherDB.